The glycemic index is a tool that’s often used to promote better blood sugar management.

 The glycemic index, or GI, is a measure used to determine how much a food can affect your blood sugar levels.

 Several factors affect the glycemic index of a food, including the nutrient composition, ripeness, cooking method, and amount of processing it has undergone.

-Following a low glycemic diet may offer several health benefits, as it could help balance your blood sugar levels, lower your cholesterol, and increase short-term weight loss.
+Following a low glycemic diet may offer several health benefits, as it could help balance your blood sugar levels, reduce liver fat, and increase short-term weight loss.